Clicky

 If you want a learning key, you need to visit the dealership and have them program it to your machine.
 The dealership will need the whole jet ski with a good battery to program the key.

 If you have a learning key, you can ask the dealership to make it a normal key instead.
-Both keys are the same, just different colors, and the dealership only presses different buttons to assign it.
-You could even make your normal keys into learning keys or even rental keys, but the Sea-Doo will need to be at the dealership to do so.
+Both keys are the same, just unique colors, and the dealership only presses some buttons to assign it.
+You could even make your normal keys into learning keys or even rental keys, but the unit will need to be at the dealership to do so.

 Rental Key

-Just like the learning key, the rental key could be programmed to different speeds, from 32 to 46 mph on models with iBR or iTC.
+Just like the learning key, the rental key could be programmed to set speeds, from 32 to 46 mph on models with iBR or iTC.

 Normal Key